San Diego State University: University presidents

-SDSU has had ten presidents, two of whom served in an acting capacity.
+SDSU has had eleven presidents, two of whom served in an acting capacity.
 Several structures on the campus are named in past presidents' honor, such as Hardy Memorial Tower, Hepner Hall (integrated in the university's logo), and Malcolm A. Love Library.
-In March 2017 President Hirshman announced his resignation for June 30, 2017; he will assume the position of president at Stevenson University in Maryland.
+In March 2017 President Hirshman announced his resignation for June 30, 2017; he subsequently became the seventh president of Stevenson University in Maryland in July 2017.
 Sally Roush was the interim president until January 31, 2018.
 On that date, the CSU Board of Trustees appointed Adela de la Torre to serve as the permanent President.
 De la Torre is the first woman to serve in the role on a permanent basis.

 The following persons had served as president of San Diego State University: